Which of These 12 Most Common Dog Ear Shapes Does Your Pup Have?

-A popularly spotted type, these upright ears stand stiffly and can have either rounded or pointed tips on the ends.
-Included in breeds with prick ears are German Shepherds , Siberian Huskies , and Pomeranians .
+A very common type, these upright ears stand stiffly and can have either rounded or pointed tips.
+Included in breeds with prick ears are German shepherds, Siberian huskies, and Pomeranians.

 Notice how the shape of this ear tapers off near the top in a pointy shape like a candle flame does?
 Well, that's how these got named.
-They are commonly found on breeds such as the Toy Fox Terrier, the Manchester, and this Miniature Pinscher.
+They are commonly found on breeds such as the toy fox terrier, the Manchester, and the miniature pinscher, shown here.
 (Note: while larger Dobermans can often appear to have a similar shape, their pointier versions are created via surgical cropping, not nature.)

-Breeds like this French Bulldog have blunt-tipped ears.
-Also referred to as round-tipped ears, they are large, upright lobes with clearly rounded tips — sometimes Frenchies's ears are also described as tulip ears!
+Breeds like the French Bulldog, shown here, have blunt-tipped ears.
+Also referred to as round-tipped ears, they are large, upright lobes with clearly rounded tips — sometimes Frenchie ears are also described as tulip ears!

-At first glance, this ear can look similar to those found on a Frenchie.
-However, the bat ears are not only upright, but they're also in proportion to the head size.
-Chihuahuas have them as does this Cardigan Welsh Corgi!
+At first glance, this ear type can look similar to those found on a Frenchie.
+However, bat ears are not only upright, but they're also in proportion to the head size.
+Chihuahuas have them, as do cardigan Welsh corgis, like the dog shown here!

-Yet another variation of a prick ear, the hooded ears are both small and appear to curve inward.
-Look carefully at the outer edges of this Basenji's ears to see the evidence.
+Yet another variation of a prick ear, hooded ears are small and appear to curve inward.
+Look carefully at the outer edges of this basenji's ears to see the evidence.

-These ear styles have plenty of other names — semi-crop, semi-prick, or tipped — but the identifying feature is that the erect ears are just bent slightly forward to fold over at the tip, not as much as in button ears.
-Breeds with this type include Collies and Shetland Sheepdogs.
+These ears have plenty of other names — semicrop, semiprick, or tipped — but the identifying feature is that the erect ears are bent just slightly forward enough to fold over at the tip, though not as much as in button ears.
+Breeds with this type include collies and Shetland sheepdogs.

-Also a popularly spotted style, drop ears come in many shapes and length varieties from the fully dropped to pendant or pendulous ones.
+Also a popularly spotted style, drop ears come in many shapes and length varieties, from fully dropped to pendant or pendulous ones.
 But they all share this similarity: they hang down from their junction at the side of the dog's head.
-One easily identifiable breed that always has drop ears are Basset Hounds.
+Basset hounds, like the dog shown here, always have drop ears.

 Button ears, also called hooded ears, get their second name since the front flap of the semi-erect lobes fold forward to hide the ear canal opening (like a hood).
-While some Jack Russell Terriers have pointed ears, found on other Jack Russells (along with Fox Terriers and some Pugs , for example) are cute-as-a-button ones.
+While some Jack Russell terriers have pointed ears, other Jack Russells (along with fox terriers and some pugs, for example) have these cute-as-a-button ones.

 A slightly dropped button ear by any other name still looks as sweet!
-The remainder of Pugs , Whippets, Bulldogs , and Greyhounds have something called rose ears.
+Whippets, bulldogs, and greyhounds have something called rose ears.
 The way to tell these from a button ear is that the rose style is a small, drop version that folds a bit backward.

 These pendant-shaped ears hang in downward folds poking a bit out at the top and not lying flat.
-Lobe-shaped ears are commonly found on Spaniel breeds like this Cavalier .
+Lobe-shaped ears are commonly found on spaniel breeds like cavaliers.

 As the name implies, these ears look like the letter "V." On the longer side and always the same triangular shape, v-shaped ears may be dropped or not.
-Breeds sporting this style are the Bullmastiff and this Vizsla.
+Breeds sporting this style include the bullmastiff and the vizsla, shown here.

-I'd say this is the easiest ear type to correctly identify; the Bedlington Terrier is the only purebred with this type of ear.
-The name comes from its shape similarity to hazelnuts and/or filbert nuts.
+I'd say this is the easiest ear type to correctly identify.
+The Bedlington terrier is the only breed with this type of ear.
+The name comes from its shape, which is similar to a hazelnut or a filbert nut.
 That's nutty!